justin-hale/moonfall-recaps/content/sessions/session-21.md

 ### The Cave Investigation

-When young Thomas mentions strange sounds from a nearby cave, Silas investigates and discovers Saul waiting inside.
-Saul reveals the true nature of their situation: the villagers are trapped by monstrous creatures that attack every night, and the only way to escape is to defeat these abominations.
+When young Thomas mentions strange sounds from a nearby cave, Silas investigates and discovers Sol waiting inside.
+Sol reveals the true nature of their situation: the villagers are trapped by monstrous creatures that attack every night, and the only way to escape is to defeat these abominations.

 ### The Prophecy Vision